fmaths/FBI-gun-data-project/README.md

 # FBI-gun-data-project
-A project on chances of buying a gun or an explosive in US
+A project on chances of buying a gun or an explosive in US: Using the FBI gun and US census data, I found that among all the states in the US, an applicant in Kentucky had the highest chance of being issued with a gun and other explosives
 ## by Fidelis Mukudi